 - 1. The minimum lot size in the MF-MU2 District shall be fifteen thousand (15,000) square feet.
-The maximum permitted density shall be fifteen (15) units per acre. - 2.
-The maximum total lot coverage shall be sixty-five (65) percent, the sixty-five (65) percent lot coverage may be increased up to eighty (80) percent through a waiver process granted by the Planning Commission Development Review Board using the same criteria outlined in Section 601.G.3. - C. Setback Requirements.
+The maximum permitted density shall be fifteen (15) units per acre.
+In accordance with 24 V.S.A. § 4412, any affordable housing development, as defined in 24 V.S.A. § 4303(2), shall be permitted to exceed density limitations by 40 percent. - 2.
+The maximum total lot coverage shall be sixty-five (65) percent, the sixty-five (65) percent lot coverage may be increased up to eighty (80) percent through a waiver process granted by the Planning Commission Development Review Board using the same criteria outlined in Section 601.G.3.
+Waivers shall be based upon the following criteria and may include specific conditions: - (a) Unique physical characteristics of the site proposed for development. - (b) Superior building design, lot layout and landscaping design. - (c) Provision of public open spaces or superior bicycle and pedestrian access. - (d) Joint or combined vehicular access with adjoining properties. - C. Setback Requirements.
 The Planning Commission Development Review Board may waive the screening and buffering requirements for new developments upon determining that the development will not adversely impact neighboring properties.
 Overhangs or eaves on buildings may encroach into the setback up to two (2) feet. - 1.
 Side: The side yard setback shall be ten (10) feet. - 2.
 Front: The minimum front yard setback shall be twenty (20) feet; the maximum front yard setback shall be thirty (30) feet for the principal structure.
 At least thirty (30) percent of the front of the principal structure shall be within the minimum and maximum setback. - 3.
 Rear: The required rear setback shall be ten (10) feet. - D. Permitted and Conditional Uses.
 Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code. - E. Parking Requirements.
 Off-street parking requirements are as specified in Section 703 of this Code. - 1.
-At Grade Parking on First Floor of Building: The building façade for parking on the first floor of the principal structure shall have a residential appearance and shall blend with the upper floors of the building. - F. Building Height.
-Building Height shall not exceed four (4) stories or fifty-eight (58) feet, whichever is less. - G. Planned Unit Development.
+At Grade Parking on First Floor of Building: The building façade for parking on the first floor of the principal structure shall have a residential appearance and shall blend with the upper floors of the building. - F. Building Height... - 1.
+Except as permitted in Section 607.F.2, Bbuilding Height height shall not exceed four (4) stories or fifty-eight (58) feet, whichever is less. - 2.
+In accordance with 24 V.S.A. § 4412, any affordable housing development, as defined in 24 V.S.A. § 4303(2), shall be permitted one additional floor for no more than five (5) stories or seventy-two (72) feet, whichever is less, provided that the structure complies with the Vermont Fire and Building Safety Code.

+G. Planned Unit Development.
 The Planning Commission Development Review Board may approve a Planned Unit Development for use as a MF-MU2 District.
 In connection with such PUD approval, the Planning Commission Development Review Board may authorize the construction of structures and facilities to accommodate any of the uses allowed in the Multi-Family/Mixed-Use-2 District.
 Any application for proposed development in the Multi-Family/Mixed-Use-2 District may, at the applicant's request, be reviewed as a Planned Unit Development.
 Refer to Section 511.B.1-3 for general and specific review standards in addition to waiver information for a PUD.